 Syed Rizvi, MD is the Director of the Rhode Island Hospital Multiple Sclerosis Center and an Associate Professor of Neurology, Clinician Educator at The Warren Alpert Medical School of Brown University.
 He is board certified in Neurology.
 Dr. Rizvi has participated as a Principal Investigator in numerous Multiple Sclerosis (MS) clinical trials and has published in a variety of peer-reviewed journals.
 He is co-editor of the book Clinical Neuroimmunology.
 Dr. Rizvi received his medical degree in Karachi, Pakistan, followed by a Combined Residency residency in Internal Medicine and Neurology at Stony Brook University Hospital where he was Chief Resident in Internal Medicine.
 Dr. Rizvi continued at Stony Brook where he was a Clinical Fellow in Mulitple Sclerosis and Neuroimmunology.
 He has served as the Director of the MS Center since 2002.

-Jonathan Cahill, MD is a board-certified neurologist at the Rhode Island Hospital Multiple Sclerosis Center.
-He received his medical degree from Albany Medical College and completed an internship in internal medicine and residency in neurology at Rhode Island Hospital /Alpert Medical School of Brown University.
+Jonathan Cahill, MD, FAAN is a board-certified neurologist at the Rhode Island Hospital Multiple Sclerosis Center.
+He received his medical degree from Albany Medical College and completed an internship in internal medicine and residency in neurology at Rhode Island Hospital / Warren Alpert Medical School of Brown University.
 In 2011, Dr. Cahill completed a Fellowship in Neuroimmunology at the University of Massachusetts and then joined the staff at the Rhode Island Hospital Multiple Sclerosis Center.
-He is an Assistant Professor of Neurology on the Teaching Scholar track at the Alpert Medical School, as well as the Program Director of the Neurology Residency Program.
-Dr. Cahill is a member of the Board of Trustees for the Greater New England Chapter of the National Multiple Sclerosis Society and the Secretary of the Rhode Island Neurological Society.
+He is an Associate Professor of Neurology at the Alpert Medical School, as well as the Program Director of the Neurology Residency Program.
+Dr. Cahill is a member of the Board of Trustees for the Connecticut-Rhode Island Chapter of the National Multiple Sclerosis Society and the Secretary of the Rhode Island Neurological Society.

 Jeffrey Rogg, MD - Associate Professor of Diagnostic Imaging